 Proposed resolution: Revised.

-In order to meet the requirement of backward compatibility with DMG STAs as much as possible, some modifications and amendments are proposed to 11aj D1.0.
-See details in clause 3.4 of the general discussions on proposed resolutions.
+In order to meet the requirement of backward compatibility with DMG STAs as much as possible, some changes are proposed to 11aj D1.0.
+See details in clause 3.4 of the general discussions on proposed resolutions (11-16/0719r1).